-The Ladislav Sutnar Faculty of Design and Art at the University of West Bohemia in Pilsen is organizing the 11th edition of the International Photography Symposium: „Boundaries“, which includes exhibitions at the Ladislav Sutnar Gallery and the GAFA and Entrée galleries.
+The Ladislav Sutnar Faculty of Design and Art of the University of West Bohemia in Pilsen is organizing the 12th edition of the International Photography Symposium: „Boundaries“, this year with the main topic Travel.

 The title Boundaries reflects the original intention of the project: to make visible and reflect on the formal and conceptual identity of photography by creating a dynamic collective of artists, photographers and students.
 Since its inception in 2012, the project has fostered a personal approach and created an inclusive community sharing expertise.

 The project was founded by Vojtěch Aubrecht, the current Dean of the Ladislav Sutnar Faculty of Design and Art.
 Since 2018, the curator of each edition has been Jan Van Woensel, curator of the Ladislav Sutnar Gallery.